openstack/security-doc/security-guide/source/networking/services.rst

 network edge device is insufficient due to the dynamic nature of workloads in an OpenStack deployment and can not be leveraged in the traditional way.
-QoS-as-a-Service (QoSaaS) is currently in development for the OpenStack Networking Icehouse release as an experimental feature.
+QoS-as-a-Service (QoSaaS) is currently in development for the OpenStack Networking Liberty release as an experimental feature.
 QoSaaS is planning to provide the following services:

 -  Traffic shaping through DSCP markings